-- Low, which represents an uncomplicated implementation of APW.
-This can either be due to the functional requirements of the APW, or an APW already being present in the ATM system. - Base, which represents a moderately complex implementation of APW, where there may be added complexity due to the implementation of APW into the existing ATM system or additional complexity due to the functional requirements of the system. - High, which represents a more complex implementation, where the complexities of the current ATM system and requirements of the APW system combine to make implementation of APW a more complex task.
+- Low, this represents an uncomplicated implementation of MSAW.
+This can either be due to the topography of the land, or an MSAW already being present in the ATM system. - Base, this represents a moderately complex implementation of MSAW, where there may be added complexity due to the implementation of MSAW into the existing ATM system or additional complexity due to the topography of the land. - High, this represents a more complex implementation, where the complexities of the current ATM system and the topography of the land combine to make implementation of MSAW a highly complex task.

-The output on the 'Ranges and Sensitivity' worksheet presents the overall cost of the APW implementation, and compares the figures for an ANSP implementing APW independently (case A) and for one implementing APW utilising the knowledge and experience of the SPIN Sub Group, and the associated guidance material that has been developed (case B).
+The output on the 'Ranges and Sensitivity' worksheet presents the overall cost of the MSAW implementation, and compares the figures for an ANSP implementing MSAW independently (case A) and for one implementing MSAW utilising the knowledge and experience of the SPIN Sub Group, and the associated guidance material that has been developed (case B).

-2 An economic assessment of standardised STCA, Helios Technology Limited, October 2006.
+An economic assessment of standardised STCA, Helios Technology Limited, October 2006.

-3 Economic assessment of MSAW standardisation, Helios, July 2008.
+Economic assessment of MSAW standardisation, Helios, July 2008.